ringknight/nerdio-actions/README.md

 * `/actions/tweaks` - scripts for implementing specific configurations and tweaks for gold images or session hosts
 * `/actions/optimise` - scripts to optimise the Windows image

+## 🧩 Apps/AppV - /apps/appv

+A set of scripts for installing applications to capture via application virtualization tools such as App-V.

+## 📦 Nerdio Manager deployment - /nme

+Terraform template for the deployment of Nerdio Manager for Enterprise into a target Azure subscription.

-## 🐚 Shell Apps
+## 🐚 Shell Apps - /shell-apps

 A set of example scripts for installing applications via [Shell Apps](https://nmehelp.getnerdio.com/hc/en-us/articles/25499430784909-UAM-Shell-apps-overview-and-usage).
 Also see: [Automating Nerdio Manager Shell Apps, with Evergreen, Part 1](https://stealthpuppy.com/nerdio-shell-apps-p1/).

+## 🧪 Test - /tests

+Windows image validation using Pester.

-## 🛠️ Migrate
+## 🛠️ Variables - /variables

-A set of scripts for various functions - scripts include uninstall of third party virtual desktop agents to assist in the migration to Azure Virtual Desktop or Windows 365.

-## 🧩 Apps/AppV

-A set of scripts for installing applications to capture via application virtualization tools such as App-V.
+Extending and simplifying Nerdio Manager secure variables with values hosted in a JSON file.